So, for today I have another short video where Frogwoman Lucy tested a 1L Smaco tank.

 P.S.: The red valve you can see on the tank is the tank valve that regulates the airflow.
 The fact that it is positioned in front of the diver is an interesting aspect for possible future peril videos with that tank 😉

-Here is a quick overview of the content of January:
+Here is a quick overview of the content of this month:

 You can download these videos in the VIP club, but only for your personal use.